mrinalcs/mrinalcs.github.io/_posts/2023-10-09-memories-of-my-phones-and-apps.md

 I get my first internet access when I shifted to our near by city Buniadpur where I meet a same smartphone freak.
 He was at next level at this.
 I remembered he opened my first gmail id which I was unaware.
 We together share this things.
 He used to tech me how to surf internet and initiated a addiction to Clash of Clans.
 There after I used to make recharge of 98/1GB/28D for Clash of clans only.
 I avoid playing COC after my 10th.
 Till class 12 I didn't used Facebook and Whatsapp.

 ## Present
-At 2020 internet plans were like 1OR2GB/D which was big change.
+At 2020 internet plans were like 1 OR 2GB/D which was big change.
 I started watching YouTube.
 For online classes I installed Whatsapp and Google meet and Moodle app.
 Now the scenerio have changed completely.
-Mow a days my younger cousins are at same level as me at mobile phone and using internet.
+Now a days my younger cousins are at same level as me at mobile phone and using internet.

 ## Phones I Used